Enter-tainer/typst-preview/addons/vscode/README.md

 ### v0.6.3

 - Fix #13, #63: Now ctrl+wheel zoom should zoom the content to the cursor position.
 And when the cursor is not within the document, the zoom sill works.

+### v0.6.4

+- Rename to Typst Preview.
+- Add page level partial rendering.
+This should improve performance on long document.
+This is an experimental feature and is disabled by default.
+You can enable it by setting `typst-preview.partialRendering` to `true`.
+- The binary `typst-preview` now can be used as a standalone preview server.
+You can use it to preview your document in browser.
+For example: `typst-preview ./assets/demo/main.typ --open-in-browser --partial-rendering`
+- Fix #70: now you can launch many preview instances at the same time.